 Today I’m sharing free plans to build a shoe cubby as part of our entryway makeover (see update #1 here).
 Our entryway is a decent-sized space, especially for a townhouse.
 But we don’t have a coat closet, and the space quickly became a dumping ground for shoes, coats, keys, and purses.

-We’ve decided to be *those people* who take off their shoes when they get home, but we had nowhere to put them.
+We’re *those people* who take off their shoes when they get home, but we had nowhere to put them.
 Here’s what our entryway looked like before a shoe cubby (and before painting):

 We’d been using a little Ikea unit in the space since moving in, and you can see that that wasn’t working very well for us.
 So I went to the drawing board to design a simple, functional shoe cubby for the space.